 Karvin, son of a pastor in Louisiana, was converted at the age of 8.
 His interest in Native Americans began shortly after.
-He received a call to ministry while in his teens.
-He is a graduate of Gulf-Coast Bible College (now Mid-America Christian University) in OKC, OK.
-Sandy, who was raised by a Christian mother in N.E.
-Louisiana, was converted at the age of 10 and also attended Gulf-Coast Bible College.
+He received a call to full-time ministry while in his teens.
+He is a graduate of Gulf-Coast Bible College (now Mid-America Christian University) in Oklahoma City, OK.
+Sandy, who was raised by a Christian mother in Northeast Louisiana, was converted at the age of 10.

-Since 1981, they have served as pastors and as the first Church of God-Anderson North American missionaries to Ecuador.
-In January 1997, they founded Partners in Missions, which works with the Indigenous Peoples and Mestizo of the Americas.
+Since 1981, they have served as pastors in Louisiana, Arkansas, Oklahoma and as the first North American missionaries of their denomination to Ecuador.
+In January 1997, they founded Partners in Missions, Inc., a 501 (c) 3 non-profit mission organization that focuses on the Indigenous Peoples of the Americas.

-Sandy and Karvin also serve on the Board of Directors of the Chance Project in Guatemala, birthed in part by PiM.
-Karvin was also on the Board of Directors of the Prince of Peace Home for Girls in Guatemala.
+Sandy and Karvin serve on the Board of Directors of the Chance Project in Guatemala.
+Karvin also served on the Board of Directors of the Prince of Peace Home for Girls in Guatemala.